gilmore-lab/ss-repro-case-public/rgilmore.md

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

 Reproducibility means that the processing of a dataset can be created multiple times by many users using the same workflow/code and get the same results.
-It also means that as I collect more data a few commands can be run to update the results based on the increased number of data sets.
+It also means that as more data is collected a few commands can be run to update the results based on the increased number of data sets.

 ##### Workflow diagram